wonik/wonikjang.github.io/_posts/2018-05-21-Image_segmentation.md

 ![fcn_summary1](/result_images/fcn_summary1.PNG  "fcn_summary1")

-In this post, I reviewd theFCN-Semantic Segmentation paper and implemented semantic segmentation on MIT Scence Parsing data.
+In this post, I will implement Fully Convolutional Networks(FCN) for semantic segmentation on MIT Scence Parsing data.
-While object detection methods like R-CNN heavily hinge on sliding windows, except for YOLO, Semantic Segmentation using FCN doesn't require it and applied smart way of pixel-wise classification.
+While object detection methods like R-CNN heavily hinge on sliding windows (except for YOLO), FCN doesn't require it and applied smart way of pixel-wise classification.
 To make it possible, FCN implements 3 distinctive features in their network.

 <br/>